valencik/mastersAPSC/documents/thesis/thesis.md

 Author Name Analysis
 ====================
+%- Choose and identify language to refer to the various situations a "name" might be referenced

-The NSR database, before and after the transformations in this work, has multiple author name strings for the same author.
+The NSR database, before and after the transformations in this work, contains multiple author name strings for the same individual.
-This is likely caused by typos and changes in formatting.
+This may be caused by typos, changes in formatting, and differences in style from one publication to the next.
+Authors themselves may opt in some publications to be identified by more than one initial and only one in others.
 One of the outcomes of this work is to reduce the number of erroneously named authors.

 Pritychenko reports 96200 unique authors in his 2014 paper @Pritychenko14.
-However, at the end of the data preparation stage in this work, the database reports 100147 unique authors.
+However, at the end of the data preparation stage in this work, the database reported 100147 unique authors.
-Having an accurate total author count is not particularly important for this work.
+An accurate total author count is not particularly important for this work.
 However, correctly identifying and including all authors when doing network analysis is important.

-Currently there are 41254 "authors" that appear only once in the NSR database.
+Currently there are 41254 unique author identifiers that appear only once in the NSR database.
-Some portion of this amount are likely to be author name misspellings that only occur once.
+Some portion of those are author name misspellings that only occur once.
-Knowing that portion is important to understanding something about the database.
-In the [Initial Author Clustering](#initial-author-clustering) section we investigate how the database changes as we remove authors below a publication threshold.
+Knowing that portion is important to understanding something about the database; In the [Initial Author Clustering](#initial-author-clustering) section we investigated how the database changed as we removed authors below a publication threshold.
-This analysis depends on correclty indentifying the number of authors who have only published a given number of times.
+This analysis depends on correctly identifying the number of authors who have published a given number of times.
-If our list of authors has typos then this analysis in inaccurate.
+Typos in the list of authors render this analysis in inaccurate.

-After the data preparation and importing step the database contains authors "A.Herzan" and "A. Herzan".
+After the data preparation and importing step the database contains author identifiers "A.Herzan" and "A. Herzan" (as separate entities).
-The two author strings have 12 and 1 publication respectively.
+The two author strings have 12 and 1 publication(s) respectively.
-It is quite likely that the space in the second version was simply a typo.
+Although there are two author strings in the database, it is highly improbable that the presence of a space in one indicates a second individual human being.
-In the [Further Analysis](#further-analysis) subsection we will discuss methods to futher determine if the multiple author strings represent the same author.
+In the [Further Analysis](#further-analysis) subsection we will discuss methods to determine if the multiple author strings represent the same author.
 For now our problem is just find author name strings that could be similar to one another.

 %- Online vs offline
-The searching for similar author names could happen either online (immediately after the user submits a query) or offline (before the app is presented to users).
+Searching for similar author names could happen either online (immediately after the user submits a query) or offline (before the app is presented to users).
 Because our database is static and manually updated with new entries periodically, the offline approach makes sense.
 And additional benefit to the offline approach is that it can be easily moderated and tweaked with user submitted suggestions.
 The general problem is referred to as approximate string matching.